In this post, we are going to explore what Erectile Dysfunction (or ED), who it affects, the common causes, medication

 Side effects; bleeding under the surface of the skin of the penis, numbness, pain, bruising, feeling of trapped semen.

 Penile Implants are devices placed inside the penis to allow a man with ED to achieve and sustain an erection; doctors do not recommend this if ED is psychological such as a relationship issue, urinary tract infection, or severe diabetes.

 Side effects: risk of infection, implant malfunction, wearing away of the skin inside the penis.

 Exercises such as Pelvic floor and aerobic are an option.
 It is wise to talk to a doctor about any exercise plan especially if you have a preexisting health issue such as a heart condition.

 Side effects: while exercise is good, over-exercising can cause a decrease in testosterone levels and diminished sex drive.

 Counselling should definitely be considered, especially if you are going through some anxiety or stress, whether personal or job-related.
 Digging at the underlying cause might be all that’s needed to put you on the right path for treatment.

-Alternative methods such as herbal supplements should be discussed with your doctor, especially if you are already taking prescribed medications as they can interfere and could produce harmful side effects.
+Discuss alternative methods such as herbal supplements with your doctor, especially if you are already taking prescribed medications as they can interfere and could produce harmful side effects.
 There have been very few studies and clinical trials to support claims.
 According to the Mayo Clinic, a couple of herbs tested on people with positive results include Dhea and Ginseng.

 Side effects: can include acne, nausea, cramps, diarrhea, and insomnia.

 Final Thoughts – CBD as an Alternative

-Existing preclinical evidence was found to strongly support CBD as a way to manage anxiety, panic, and post-traumatic stress disorder.
+Existing preclinical evidence strongly supports CBD to manage anxiety, panic, and post-traumatic stress disorder.
 Humans tolerated CBD up to 1500 mg (oral daily dosage) with no negative mood swings or slowing of mental activity.
 Evidence strongly suggests using CBD for anxiety-relief.

-13 other studies have been conducted on taking CBD for depression.
+There have been 13 other studies on taking CBD for depression.
 How many studies is it going to take before the FDA realizes that CBD is helpful in so many ways?